-While leading maritime nations like China, Japan and Korea work together with the IMO on global solutions, each country also has their own decarbonisation strategies which are likely to impact the industry going forward.
+While leading maritime nations like China, Japan and South Korea work together with the IMO on global solutions, they also have their own decarbonization strategies which are likely to impact the industry going forward.

 Public pressure to act on improving air quality and fighting climate change has pushed the Chinese government to announce ambitious GHG reduction targets.
-While some have called for China to move more quickly, the government has shown that when political and economic forces align, it can move very quickly to manage any challenge.
+Some have called for China to move more quickly, and the government has shown that when political and economic forces align, it can move speedily to manage any challenge.

-The Ministry of Ecology and Environment (MEE) acts as the national authority with joint oversight of trading activities with other national regulators.
-In September 2015, China designated its own Domestic ECAs (extending 12km from the coast in select areas) and announced a gradual implementation of requirements covering emissions of air pollutants SOx and NOx from ships.
-China’s DECAs do not apply to GHGs at present but establish a framework for future action.
-China is also in dialogue with the IMO to establish an ECA that would extend 200 km off the coast.
+The Ministry of Ecology and Environment (MEE) acts as the national authority, having joint oversight of trading activities with other national regulators.
+In September 2015, China designated its own domestic ECAs with a gradual implementation of requirements covering emissions of SOx and NOx air pollutants from ships.

-In September 2020, the South Korean Ministry of Maritime Affairs and Fisheries (“MOF”) introduced an air quality control programme that defines selected South Korean ports and areas as Emission Control Areas (ECAs).
-From 1 September 2020, speed limits were introduced and vessels at berth or quay will have maximum sulphur limits (0.1%).
+In September 2020, the South Korean Ministry of Maritime Affairs and Fisheries (MOF) introduced an air quality control programme that defines selected South Korean ports and areas as Emission Control Areas (ECAs).
+From 1 September 2020, speed limits were introduced and vessels at berth or quay had to comply with a maximum sulphur limit of 0.1 per cent.
 From 1 January 2022, all vessels operating within these ECAs will have to comply with sulphur limits and limits on speed.
 The programme does not yet apply directly to GHGs but establishes a framework for future action.

 South Korea’s Emissions Trading Scheme

-Launched 1 January 2015, South Korea’s ETS was East Asia’s first nationwide mandatory ETS.
-The scheme covers 685 of the country’s largest emitters, accounting for about 73.5% of national GHG emissions.
-It not only includes direct emissions of six GHGs it also covers indirect emissions from electricity consumption.
-At present, the ETS does not apply to shipping, but the ETS will play a critical role in meeting South Koreas 2030 NDC target of a 24.4% reduction (from 2017 emissions).
+Launched on 1 January 2015, South Korea’s ETS was East Asia’s first nationwide mandatory ETS.
+The system covers 685 of the country’s largest emitters, accounting for about 73.5% of national GHG emissions.
+It not only includes direct emissions of six GHGs but also covers indirect emissions from electricity consumption.
+At present (as of April 2023), the ETS does not apply to shipping, but the ETS will play a critical role in meeting South Korea’s 2030 NDC target of a 24.4 per cent reduction (from 2017 emissions).

 Japan’s Emissions Trading Scheme

-While Japan pioneered “cap and trade” schemes in Tokyo (2010) and the nearby Saitama Prefecture (2011), these programmes do not yet apply to Japan’s shipping industry.
-It should also be noted that the government of Japan has expressed concerns over the extension of EU-ETS to international shipping, preferring a global approach rather than a regional approach.
+While Japan pioneered cap-and-trade schemes in Tokyo (2010) and the nearby Saitama Prefecture (2011), these programmes do not yet apply to the country’s shipping industry.
+It should also be noted that the government of Japan has expressed concerns over the extension of EU ETS to international shipping, preferring a global approach rather than a regional approach.